-Dangerous goods refers to goods, or packaging/transportation containers that previously contained goods and that are now empty but uncleaned, which due to their nature pose an explosion, fire or radiation hazard, are poisonous, or have other characteristics which mean that they could pose harm to people, the environment or property.
+Dangerous goods refers to goods, or packaging or transportation containers that previously contained goods and that are now empty but uncleaned, which due to their nature pose an explosion, fire or radiation hazard, are poisonous, or have other characteristics which mean that they could pose harm to people, the environment or property.

-Advance notifications of transportation assignments containing dangerous goods should always be submitted to the Port of Helsinki via the Dangerous Goods Notifications system.
+You must always submit an advance notification of a transportation assignment containing dangerous goods to the Port of Helsinki via the Dangerous Goods Notifications System.